onflow/nft-storefront/docs/documentation.md

 ```
 A Storefront resource has been created.
 Consumers can now expect events from this Storefront.
 Note that we do not specify an address: we cannot and should not.
 Created resources do not have an owner address, and may be moved
 after creation in ways we cannot check. `ListingAvailable` events can be used to determine the address
-of the owner of the Storefront at the time of the listing but only at that precise moment in that precise transaction.
-If the seller moves the Storefront while the listing is valid, that is on them.
+of the owner of the Storefront at the time of the listing but only at that exact moment in that specific transaction.
+If the seller moves the Storefront while the listing is valid it will not be possible to transact trades for the assocaited listings.

 ---